Star Wars: A Galactic Spectacular

 Star Wars: A Galactic Spectacular (also known as Star Wars: A Galactic Celebration) was a nighttime show at Disney's Hollywood Studios in Walt Disney World.
 The show is based on the Star Wars film series and features fireworks, projection mapping, fire, lasers, fog effects, and searchlights.
 During the show, Star Wars imagery is projected onto the park's Chinese Theater facade and surrounding buildings around the park's hub on Hollywood Boulevard.
 The show had its celebrity-filled World Premiere on Friday, June 17, 2016, replacing the park's similarly-themed display, Symphony in the Stars: A Galactic Spectacular.

-A second incarnation of the show debuted at Walt Disney Studios Park in Disneyland Paris on January 14, 2017, where the imagery is projected onto The Twilight Zone Tower of Terror on Production Courtyard.
+A second incarnation of the show debuted at Disney Adventure World in Disneyland Paris on January 14, 2017, where the imagery is projected onto The Twilight Zone Tower of Terror on Production Courtyard.
 It was shown seasonally during the "Season of the Force".

 Symphony in the Stars

 A similar pyrotechnic show, Symphony in the Stars, held its original debut during the "Last Tour to Endor" event in 2010.
 This earlier generation of the show highlighted John Williams' musical score from the films, incorporating the music with archival voice and sound clippings from the films.
 An abridged version of the show was subsequently presented for special events including the "Star Tours Galactic Party" on May 19, 2011, and for Star Wars Day on May 4, 2013.
 The show began annually in 2014 during Star Wars Weekends.
 It was retooled as Symphony in the Stars: A Galactic Spectacular and became a nightly presentation beginning in December 2015 until its retirement in June 2016.